MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live-rest/uri/leaderboard/uri-scidsscidleaderboardsleaderboardnamegetvaluemetadata.md

 Value metadata is defined on the user stat that the leaderboard is based on, not on the leaderboard itself.

 Leaderboard APIs are all read-only and therefore only support the GET verb.
-They reflect ranked and sorted "pages" of indexed player stats that are derived from individual user stats that were written via the Data Platform.
+They reflect ranked and sorted "pages" of indexed player stats that are derived from individual user stats that were written via the Player Data system.
 Full leaderboard indexes can be quite large, and callers will never ask to see one in its entirety, therefore this URI supports several query string arguments that allow a caller to be specific about what kind of view it wants to see against that leaderboard.

 GET operations won't modify any resources so this will produce the same results if executed once or multiple times.